vaibhav-venkat/shapes_3d/docs/patchy_sphere.rst

 There are two components to the structure, the sphere and the patches.
 The sphere is made by simply using the method of the :ref:`uniform sphere <uni-sphere>`.

-We will primarily focus on the patches

-In order to make a patch, we generate it with its radius, as it is more simple than its area.

-The radius :math:`L_i` of a patch with area :math:`Y_i` can be found as follows

 Step 1: Converting the area to radius
 ---------------------------------------------

+In order to make a patch, we generate it with its radius.
+This is because we need a specific arc length in order to generate the patch using code.
+The area on its own is not informative.

-Lets assume we have an radius :math:`L_i`.
+Lets assume we have an radius :math:`L_i` and an area of :math:`Y_i`.

-First, we find the patch's radius in the plane.
+First, we find the patch's position :math:`x` in the plane.

 Lets decompose the patch so we can represent it in the plane.
-Because the radius is not position dependent, we can select the patch to be centered (WLOG) at the polar angle :math:`0` rad.
+We can select the patch to be centered at the polar angle :math:`0` rad.

 First, we know that :math:`x = R \sin \theta`, so lets find the polar angle :math:`\theta` of the patch's boundary (see Figure 1.).
 At any point :math:`l` within the radius :math:`L_i`: